-m.
+i.
 Vandalism

 Participants represent our school and community.
-Any documented acts of vandalism to our school facilities, or to visiting school facilities may lead to suspension of the student from participation in cocurricular activities for 90 calendar days.
-This decision will be made by the coach, Athletic Director and Principal.
+Any documented acts of vandalism to our school facilities, or to visiting school facilities may lead to suspension of the student from participation in co-curricular activities for 90 calendar days.
+This decision will be made by the coach, Principal, and Athletic Director, if applicable.